Strengthening the role and action of national NGOs

 The effective participation of national NGOs in the human rights monitoring process by the United Nations and the African Commission on Human and Peoples' Rights is paramount.
 African and international mechanisms that periodically review the implementation of economic, social and cultural rights recognize the key role of NGOs in transmitting information and participating in their sessions.

-- FACILITATES AND COORDINATES NGO PARTICIPATION IN SESSIONS OF AFRICAN AND INTERNATIONAL MECHANISMS
+WE FACILITATE AND COORDINATE AFRICAN NGOs PARTICIPATION IN SESSIONS OF AFRICAN AND INTERNATIONAL MECHANISMS

 We support our partners' trips to Geneva and Banjul so that they can present their concerns.